qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Deferred compuation vs immediate compuation:

-- Immediately free memory vs GC
+- Immediately free memory vs GC.
+- Stream processing vs batch processing.
 - Pytorch's most matrix operations are async.
 GPU computes in background.
-CPU only wait GPU when trying to read values inside matrices.
+The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
 - Some databases (PostgreSQL, SQLite, etc.) require deferred "vacuum" that rearranges storage space.
--

 ## Generalized View